Hermann Hogeback: World War II

-Between 1943 and 1945 every member of Hogeback's Junkers Ju 88 crew was awarded the Knight's Cross of the Iron Cross, making it the most highly and only so decorated crew in the Luftwaffe.
+Between 1943 and 1945 every member of Hogeback's Ju 88 crew was awarded the Knight's Cross of the Iron Cross, making it the most highly and only so decorated crew in the Luftwaffe.
 Air gunner Oberfeldwebel Günter Glasner—crew member since early 1940—received the Knight's Cross on 31 December 1943, radio operator Oberfeldwebel Willy Lehnert—crew member since March 1941—on 5 April 1944, and observer Fahnenjunker-Oberfeldwebel Wilhelm Dipberger—crew member since 1940—on 9 January 1945.

 Following the German capitulation in May 1945, Hogeback was taken prisoner of war by United States Army forces.
 He was held captive in London, England, and at Sainte-Mère-Église, France, before being released in September 1945.